Newlands Stadium: 1995 Rugby World Cup

 In 1995 the stadium was one of the host venues for the Rugby World Cup held in South Africa.
 The stadium hosted two pool games in Pool A. The stadium also hosted one quarter final with England defeating Australia 25–22.
-The stadium was then used for the semi final between England and New Zealand, with England losing 29–45.
+The stadium was then used for the semi-final between England and New Zealand, with England losing 29–45.

-Future
+Sale

-It was speculated that WP rugby would sell Newlands, and that the Stormers and Western Province would play their home matches at the newly built Cape Town Stadium for their home games.
-However, the Western Province Rugby Union decided at the time that they would not be using the stadium, but would rather remain at Newlands.
+In 2016, speculation began that WP rugby would sell Newlands, and that the Stormers and Western Province would play their home matches at the Cape Town Stadium.
+However, the Western Province Rugby Union decided at the time that they would rather remain at Newlands.

-This changed in 2020 when it was confirmed that the stadium would be sold to a preferred bidder via a sealed-envelope bidding process and demolished in 2022 for residential and retail developments to be built.
+In 2020 it was confirmed that the stadium would be sold to a preferred bidder via a sealed-envelope bidding process and demolished in 2022 for residential and retail developments to be built.
 The sale was delayed when a group of former rugby players, led by former Springbok, Wynand Claasen, submitted an application to have the stadium declared a heritage site.
 As of 1 March 2023 this process is still ongoing.

-It was reported on 1 March 2023 that Cape Town Stadium has become the official home of Western Province Rugby after the union signed an Anchor Tenant Agreement.
+In March 2023 the Cape Town Stadium became the official home of Western Province Rugby after the union signed an Anchor Tenant Agreement.